jbakhos63/etm-framework/trials/023_photon_absorption_2/notes.md

-# Trial 006 – Photon Absorption Strength
+# Trial 023 – Extended Photon Absorption

 This trial inaugurates the **Electron Orbitals and Photon Exchange** stage of the *ETM Simulation Research Plan*.
 We evaluate how closely a hydrogen‐energy photon couples to an electron timing pattern.